arago/OGIT/SGO_NTO_and_all_that.md

 Open GraphIT is a Graph representing the IT world in a __structured__ way.

+> In the description of [basic concepts](wiki/Basic-Concepts) we used the terms "entity" and "verb" to emphasize the relationship to semantic web languages.
+>
+> On a more technical layer we will mainly deal with graphs.
+So here we tend to use more graph related terminology.
+Nevertheless "entity" can be considered just another synonym for "node"/"vertex".
+The same holds true for "verb" and "edge"

 Using more technical terms __structured__ means:

 * There will be type hierarchy for nodes